 A weak or damaged tooth can cause an array of issues for your smile and oral health alike.
 Biting function in the affected region can become uncomfortable, or even painful, and the impaired tooth can face a greater risk of bacteria buildup, decay, and infection.
 If you have a damaged tooth, dental crowns are considered a steadfast solution to repair a wide range of dental problems, including cracks and/or deterioration of the tooth structure caused by decay.
 These restorations are placed for countless patients every day to protect the tooth and restore pain-free biting function.
-At our Encinitas practice, cosmetic dentist Cathy Santone, DDS and family dentist Megan Dietz, DDS offer high-quality, metal-free crowns to treat broken teeth with more holistic and aesthetic materials than traditional restorative dentistry techniques.
+At our Encinitas practice, cosmetic dentists Cathy Santone, DDS and Megan Dietz, DDS offer high-quality, metal-free crowns to treat broken teeth with more holistic and aesthetic materials than traditional restorative dentistry techniques.

 - What are Dental Crowns?

 - Dental Crowns Benefits